-The last step is to add the Turbo Android library to the project.
-Open the build.gradle file for the app's module as shown in Figure 17.
+The last step is to add the Turbo and Strada Android libraries, along with some other compatibility dependencies to the project.
+Open the build.gradle.kts file for the app's module as shown in Figure 18.

-Figure 17.
-The build.gradle file for our app
+Figure 18.
+The build.gradle.kts file for our app